 Sam’s Club Distribution Center Network in the United States

 Sam’s Club currently operates a national network of cross dock facilities across the United States.
 The majority of these operations are small crossdock facilities (similar to LTL truck terminals) that range between 40,000 - 100,000 square feet in size.
-About 18 of these facilities are operated by 3PL companies.
+The majority, but not all, of these facilities are operated by 3PL companies.

 Sam’s crossdock facilities are basically long rectangular shed-like buildings with many dock doors on either side of the facility.
 Full pallets are received on one side of the building and then a forklift driver crossdocks the pallet directly to a staged trailer assigned to a store/shipping door on the other side of the building.
 In general, full pallets are handled within these cross dock operations.
 A couple of the Sam’s Club distribution centers are set up for high variety full case and split case picking but the vast majority of volume is shipped out as full pallet unit loads via cross dock terminal facilities.
 Approximately 64% of the non-fuel merchandise sold at a Sam’s Club store is serviced through the company’s distribution network with the balance being delivered directly to the store so 36% of the goods bypass the Walmart network altogether.